Topics: Blog Weld Procedure

 Download the ASME Weld Number Tables

-Welding Position is another critical variable when selecting the appropriate filler metal.
-Some filler materials are molten and are so fluid that using the electrode in certain positions such as vertical or overhead can lead to harm of the welder and prevent complete joint penetration of the weld due to the positioning of the materials being joined together.
+Welding position is another critical variable when selecting the right filler metal.
+Some filler materials are so fluid when molten that using them in vertical or overhead positions can endanger the welder and prevent complete joint penetration.
+The electrode designation (Step 4) tells you which positions a given filler metal can handle.

 Below are example welding positions for groove welds (plate and pipes) and also fillet welds (plate) positions.